 T = Transition probability matrix

-In this study, the probability matrix was estimated for the study period from 2014-15 to 2023-24, by using LP solver software.
+In this study, the transition probability matrix was estimated for the study period from 2014-15 to 2023-24, by using LP solver software.

 RESULTS AND DISCUSSION

 From Table1, the Area under Rice production in India had increased from 44.11 million hectare to 47.82 million hectare and the production had increased from 105.48 million tonnes to 137.82 million tonnes during the period from 2014 to 2024.
 Similarly, productivity of rice in India for the same period were also represented in Table1.